Jurager/teams/README.md

 ## Introduction

-Teams is Laravel package using Jetstream based teams to operate and manage team functionality.
+Teams is Laravel package using Jetstream's based teams to manage team functionality and operate with user permissions and abilities.

+## Installation
+    composer require jurager/teams

+Note, running command below can overwrite your directories and files, please make backup before.

+After successfully installing the package from composer, run `php artisan teams:install` to publish configuration and package files.

+If you also want to publish package's `App\Models` directory with Team and User model, pass the `--models` option to command above.

 ### [#](#actions) Actions